obibiifeanyi/medical-assistant-bot/README.md

 # Agentic AI : Medical Assistant Chatbot 🏥!

 A conversational AI medical assistant that can analyze symptoms, identify possible conditions, and provide health information using LangChain and OpenAI.
-Includes **image and symptom analysis via OpenAI Vision**.

 ## 🧠 Design Philosophy